The Estuary Program works to protect important natural areas within and around the estuary and restores areas that have been degraded.

 A popular place for sunsets, dog-walking, and shoreline strolls is at the end of Butte Drive in Los Osos.
 This protected 17.8-acre property contains important dune and wetland area along the shore.

 Providing a significant link in the Los Osos greenbelt for native plants and animals to flourish, a 42-acre site acquisition prevents future development in Los Osos and the Morro Bay estuary after once being slated for development of a hotel.

 82-acres of previous ranch land is acquired to reduce erosion, improve water flow, and restore habitat.
 Once restored, the area could provide habitat for tidewater goby, steelhead, and California red-legged frogs, all of which are either threatened or endangered.

 In our watershed, there are have been a variety of land acquisitions and conservation easements, totaling about 3,000 acres, that benefit our community purchased or managed by partners of the Estuary Program with funding or project assistance by the Morro Bay National Estuary Program.
 Partners include the Trust for Public Land, the Land Conservancy of San Luis Obispo, Coastal San Luis Resource Conservation District, the Nature Conservancy, public entities such as California State Parks and the US Forest Service, and others.

 Check out a few more of our recent restoration and conservation projects below.
-Please contact our Restoration Projects Manager, Carolyn Doehring, if you are interested in learning more.
+Please contact our Restoration Program Manager, Carolyn Geraghty, if you are interested in learning more.